Toward an Alternative Macroeconomic Theory

-An Conference Sponsored by INET and DIME (Dynamics of Markets and Institutions in Europe) in Budapest September 6-8
+An Conference Sponsored by Institute for New Economic and DIME (Dynamics of Markets and Institutions in Europe) in Budapest September 6-8

-Coordinated by Giovanni Dosi, Alan Kirman, Macro Lippi, Sidney Winter, and Julius Horvath; and attended by INET advisory board members Joe Stiglitz, David Hendry, Axel Leijonhufvud, and John Shattuck.
+Coordinated by Giovanni Dosi, Alan Kirman, Macro Lippi, Sidney Winter, and Julius Horvath; and attended by Institute advisory board members Joe Stiglitz, David Hendry, Axel Leijonhufvud, and John Shattuck.

 A resounding success, the conference was held in Budapest at Central European University (CEU) from September 6th through the 8th and recruited a select group of about 50 top economists from around the world.
 The formal title was: “Toward an alternative macroeconomic analysis of microfoundations, finance to real economy dynamics, and crises.”
 It refers to three key areas that must be better explained by economic theory as part of the creation of a new paradigm of economic thinking to supersede the dominant paradigm for the last 30 years - market fundamentalism.

-CEU President and INET advisory board member John Shattuck characterized the conference as an important step toward reformulating an economic paradigm in light of the recent crisis:
+CEU President and Institute for New Economic Thinking advisory board member John Shattuck characterized the conference as an important step toward reformulating an economic paradigm in light of the recent crisis:

 “The real focus was on what needs to be done to make economics an enterprise that is consistent with reality.
 And the reality is that there are many different influences on economic decision-making, there's a great deal of irrationality in the field of economics decision-making, there's unequal information among different participants in the economic marketplace, and there's been an assumption up until now - a very wrong assumption - that any kind of regulation or government intervention in the marketplace is counter-productive. “